 Initially, telematics was meant to locate vehicle and track routes.
 But today, a telematics solution - which can be any device transmitting real-time data - to track vehicle location, provide geo-fencing, car driving pattern, alert emergency services in case of accidents, call for towing and give engine/battery health indicators, etc. For our crowded intra-city roads, road analytics, live-streaming of traffic data can prove really beneficial for emergency services like fire, ambulances.
 Many a time, when fire trucks get stuck trying to enter narrow lanes or dense traffic turns - alternative route mapping is possible like in the case of Mapmyindia's work with Kolkata fire department

-With 5,000 enterprise customers, Mapmyindia offers telematics solutions to a range of clients from Ola, Safexpress, schools and municipal corporations.
+With 5,000 enterprise customers, Mapmyindia offers telematics solutions to a range of clients from Ola, Safexpress, schools, and municipal corporations.
 "We have two products - one which is deep installed in the vehicle and a plug and play device.
-From merely tracking, our device can give information like temperature, whether the doors were opened, driving habits etc," said Rohan Verma, executive director, Mapmyindia.
-For taxi aggregators, fleet owners it solves a major pain point by letting them track their drivers' behaviour, including driving patterns, head-on collusions, possible sexual assault on passengers.
+From merely tracking, our device can give information like temperature, whether the doors were opened, driving habits, etc," said Rohan Verma, executive director, Mapmyindia.
+For taxi aggregators, fleet owners it solves a major pain point by letting them track their drivers' behavior, including driving patterns, head-on collisions, possible sexual assault on passengers.